mit-cml/appinventor-sources/docs/components/media/yandextranslate.md

 ### GotTranslation

-<div block-type = "component_event" component-selector = "YandexTranslate" event-selector = "GotTranslation" event-params = "responseCode-translation" id = "yandextranslate-gottranslation"></div>
+<div block-type = "component_event" component-selector = "YandexTranslate" event-selector = "GotTranslation" id = "yandextranslate-gottranslation"></div>

 Event triggered when the Yandex.Translate service returns the translated text.
 This event also provides a response code for error handling.
 If the responseCode is not 200, then something went wrong with the call, and the translation will not be available.